by Todd Walker

 Uses for 100% Killer Cotton

-- First aid – cotton and duct tape can be used as a makeshift bandage.
+- Self aid – cotton and duct tape can be used as a makeshift bandage, sling, wound compress, or tourniquet (as a last resort).

 Our ancestors made it through extreme conditions without modern synthetic clothing.
 Would they have worn polypro underwear and base layers while forging the frontier?
 Probably.